Buy-to-Let Mortgages for Portfolio Landlords

 Bad credit can even occur for people who just haven’t built up their credit history yet.
 Young adults with no previous experience of having finance may struggle to be considered for larger loans, while those who have recently moved to the UK might also need to work on their credit score for a while before they will become eligible for a mortgage.

 Although having bad credit can make your options for a mortgage provider smaller, it doesn’t mean this is an impossible task.
-All lenders have different eligibility criteria for their customers which is why it’s so important to work with a specialist mortgage broker, ensuring you get the best possible deal available to you.
+All lenders have different eligibility and lending criteria for their customers, which is why it’s so important to work with a specialist mortgage broker to ensure you get the best possible deal.

 Yes, although there are a few things that you should take into account before you decide to go down this route.
 Firstly, you should think about the amount of equity you currently have in the property.
 Most lenders will decide on the amount they’re willing to lend you based on the loan-to-value (LTV), which is the balance of the mortgage on the property as a percentage of the total value.
 For example, if you take out a mortgage of £200,000 on a £400,000 property, your LTV will be 50%, as will your equity in that property.